AbdulRehman4t7/FA23-BSE-068-M.ABDUL-REHMAN/mid-term-website/README.md

 ## 🔄 The Ad Lifecycle

 Every advertisement on AdFlow Pro moves through a clearly defined state machine:
 ```
 Draft  ➔  Submitted  ➔  Under Review  ➔  Payment Pending
                                                   ↓
 Archived  ←  Expired  ←  Published  ←  Scheduled  ←  Payment Verified
 ```

-This ensures complete traceability — from the moment a seller creates a draft, all the way to when the ad expires and gets archived automatically.

 <br/>